jayllo-c/tp/docs/DeveloperGuide.md

    <br>

-8. Importing Data from a CSV File with Unequal Number of Values in a Row as the Number of Headers
+8. Importing data from a CSV file with unequal number of values in a row as the number of headers

    * **Prerequisites**
        * A CSV file with unequal number of values in a row as the number of headers at the path `C:\path\to\file.csv` with the following content: